- Contact Information

 Develop a timetable for submission of the dissertation to your committee, allowing for additional time for committee review.
 Once your dissertation director confirms the general framework of the timetable, contact your committee to confirm the sequence of deadlines and the date of the oral defense and adjust the timetable as needed.

 Well before the oral defense, plan to take your dissertation to the appropriate person at the College of Graduate Studies and have your formatting reviewed (see ETD Format Review Request Form on the College of Graduate Studies website).
 The College of Graduate Studies has its own formatting guidelines for electronic submission.
 Do not let this slide, or you may find that a formatting glitch delays your degree.

 After the oral defense, the dissertation is graded according to the grade scale below.
 At that time, all dissertation credit hours (HIST 8960, which are graded as PR) will revert to the grade assigned to the dissertation.

 A (4.00) excellent

 Although submission is now electronic, you still must file an Approval of Dissertation form, which your committee signs after you pass your oral defense.
 Students should also submit a written copy of their theses to the Department of History.

-For further doctoral program information, contact Dr. Cynthia Ingham, Director of Graduate Studies, at the address or email below.
+For further doctoral program information, contact Dr. Roberto Padilla, Director of Graduate Studies, at the address or email below.

 University of Toledo